tapnisu/tapciify/README.md

 ## View image

-1. Run: `tapciify -i imageDir -w imageWidth` for image.
+1. Run: `tapciify -i imagePath -w imageWidth` for image.

-2. Run: `tapciify -i imageDir -w imageWidth -r` for reversed colors.
+2. Run: `tapciify -i imagePath -w imageWidth -r` for reversed colors.

 ## View video

+In this example I set framerate to 24 (but you can use any another)

 > Requires ffmpeg